IBM/csm-dach-cloud-native-labs/additional/microservices.md

 _Let's Encrypt is a non-profit certificate authority run by Internet Security Research Group (ISRG) that provides X.509 certificates for Transport Layer Security (TLS) encryption at no charge.
 It is the world's largest certificate authority._

-And that's it :) Even if this is a very simple example, you see how we abided to microservices best practices:
+And that's it :) Even if this is a very simple example, you see how we abided by microservices best practices:
  * Separating configuration from application code
  * Securely storing passwords as secrets
  * Deploying two independent services, loosely coupled through their environment variables, becoming part of the same application